barvian/thesis/paper.md

 Onboarding tutorials like this are a kind of gray area in iOS app design.
 At best, they provide a clearer starting point for new users than, say, an empty screen; at worst, they force the user to read fluffy marketing text and/or sign up for a service before they can begin using the application.
 Apple seems divided on the issue as well, advising designers to "think carefully before providing an onboarding experience" {% include c.html r=6 p="36" %}.
 I heeded their advice, ultimately deciding a brief welcome/instruction screen would be beneficial considering the nature of this application.
 In accordance with one of my goals, I wanted to offer a guided recovery program for these users even from first launch, and felt I could do better than the default screen (the Relax tab) in this regard.

-The onboarding screen itself was then designed with Apple's guidelines in mind.
+The tutorial was designed with Apple's guidelines in mind.
 Specifically, the HIG instructs:

 * ###### "Give users only the information they need to get started" {% include c.html r=6 a=false y=false p="38" %}
 The screens included in the final application were deemed most important for first launch.
-A brief description of GAD, {% include fr.html f=13 %}, was included after the welcome slide to provide a clear understanding of the disorder and who might be affected.
-Next, an explanation of the application's three main tabs and how to use them was given in {% include fr.html f=9 %}.
+A brief description of GAD ({% include fr.html f=13 %}) was included after the welcome slide to provide a clear understanding of the disorder and who might be affected.
+Next, an explanation of the application's three main tabs and how to use them was displayed ({% include fr.html f=9 %}).
 The daily reflection reminder preference wasn't shown here, set to a reasonable default of 8p.m. instead, while the relaxation reminder -- which ideally would be set to the user's normal waking time -- felt more individualized so it was shown in the second to last slide ({% include fr.html f=14 %}).
 The last slide contained some final words of encouragement, and a button to dismiss the tutorial ({% include fr.html f=15 %}).
 * ###### "Use animation and interactivity to engage users and help them learn by doing" {% include c.html r=6 a=false p="38" %}
 Admittedly, the onboarding tutorial falls short from a user engagement perspective.
 Given more time, some slides could certainly benefit from additional interactivity, especially {% include fr.html f=5 %} which a user might reasonably skip due to its intimidating length.
 In any case, the tutorial itself is interactive, using the recommended page control {% include c.html r=6 a=false y=false p="49" %} to allow users to swipe back and forth between slides.
 * ###### "Make it easy to dismiss or skip the onboarding experience" {% include c.html r=6 a=false y=false p="39" %}